Islandora/islandora_solr_search/README.md

 Q: Advanced search on PID worked in 6.x.
 Why do I get no results for the same search in 7.x?

-A: In 7.x the colon in a PID must be escaped (i.e., islandora:34 becomes islandora\:34) or the entire query must be wrapped in quotation marks  (i,e., "islandora:34").
+A: In 7.x the colon in a PID must be escaped with a backslash (i.e., islandora:34 becomes islandora\:34) or the entire query must be wrapped in quotation marks  (i,e., "islandora:34").

 ## Maintainers/Sponsors